-If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+If you have any questions about pricing your home, selling properties, or anything to do with real estate in general, feel free to give me a call or send me an email.
+I’d love to help you.